 Exploring Creative Writing

-is designed to focus on short forms, to get you to realise the importance of making every word have purpose.
-This module is your first encounter with serious editing and drafting; and we’ll encourage you to understand that strong writing involves making ruthless decisions about what to include, and what to leave out.
+This module focuses on short forms, to get you to realise the importance of drafting, editing and making every word have purpose.
 You will learn to write flash fiction, shaping very short pieces into polished work.
 You will practise both strict-form and free-verse poetry to develop your ear for voice, and eye for image.
-You will also start reflecting upon your own creative processes, articulating the reasons for editing decisions you make; and explore the craft behind increasingly popular digital forms of writing, blogging and twitter.
+You will also explore the craft behind digital forms of writing, such as blogging and Twitter.

 is the first of your themed modules, and encourages you to explore what it means to use your own memories as raw material for creative work.
 In the first half of the course you will practice converting your own anecdotes into convincing scenes that will immerse a reader in them as if they were their own experiences.
 In the second half of the course you learn how to create and develop fictional character through generating scenarios and situations for them to react in.
 Across this course you will engage in philosophical discussions about the nature of the self and the role of memory in establishing our sense of identity, as well as learning the importance of ‘reading as a writer’.